MasterDefault/Fall-2021-CSCI-330-Web-Programming/Slides/Part4: jQuery.md

 # Compound selector
 + Anything you can target with CSS, you can modify with jQuery.
-+ We can apply a fadeTo() to both the .pink and .red selectors like this:
++ We can apply a fadeTo() to multiple selectors like this:
 ~~~~
 <!DOCTYPE html>
 <html>